janelia-flyem/dvid/README.md

 Researchers don't always want to share data.
 So as soon as you support more than one centralized location, and think about syncing, you are basically looking at a distributed data problem or you'll be doing some ad hoc solution instead of more elegant git-­like techniques.
-And sometimes, researchers want to only share a particular version of their dataset, e.g., the state of the dataset at the time of a publication that requires open access to the data, yet they want to continue to work on the dataset privately.
+And sometimes, researchers want to only share a particular version of their repo, e.g., the state of the repo at the time of a publication that requires open access to the data, yet they want to continue to work on the repo privately.
 * **As computers increase in power, forcing centralization leads to significant wasted resources**:
 Since significant workflows require only relatively small subsets of data, we can move data to